openshift-pipelines/pipelines-as-code/docs/content/docs/install/bitbucket_server.md

   openssl rand -hex 20
 ```

-* Set the URL to the event listener public URL.
+* Set the payload URL to Pipeline as Code public URL.
 On OpenShift, you can get the
   public URL of the Pipelines-as-Code route like this :

   ```shell